 How do you get paid?

-There are a few different types of affiliate programs that are often used by brands and all are performance-based structures, including the three most popular: Pay-per-sale, Pay-per-click and Pay-per-lead.
+There are a few different types of affiliate programs often used by brands and all are performance-based structures, including the three most popular: Pay-per-sale, Pay-per-click and Pay-per-lead.
 Pay-per-sale arrangements see the influencer paid a percentage of all purchases that occur as a result of their influence.

 The KPI for Pay-per-click models is traffic via the affiliate link, and for Pay-per-lead arrangements, the influencer receives revenue when consumers enter their contact details and become a new lead as a result of the affiliate partnership.
 Most of what we do is pay per lead or sale.